How to Create Magnetic Employer Brand Content

 Drawing the right people to you as you cut through all the other recruitment noise and stand out as a catalyst, partner, and employer of choice.

-By the time most people are ready to apply to your open position, they’ve spent a lot of time reading about you.
-If you want to optimize the strength of your employer brand magnet so it’s easier to attract, engage, and retain the right employees, you need written content.
+By the time most people apply, they’ve already spent time reading about you.
+If you want to strengthen your employer-brand magnet so it’s easier to attract, engage, and retain the right people, you need written content.
 Published consistently.

 The Key to Magnetic Employer Brand Content

-Storytelling helps you shine as a catalyst, partner, and employer of choice because it helps build trust, create genuine connections, and inspire the right people to act.
-Storytelling is the magnet that gives meaning to your recruitment marketing by bringing your employer experience to life.
+Your goal is authenticity and transparency.
+Storytelling helps you build trust, create genuine connections, and inspire action.
+It’s the magnet that gives meaning to recruitment marketing by bringing the employee experience to life.

 What types of Employer Brand Storytelling Content can you create?